 Tag Archives: finances

-Babies are the sweetest things, yet they are expensive!
+Babies are the sweetest things, but they are expensive!
 The average baby costs over $15,000.00 in their first year.
-Diapers, clothing, formula (if you formula feed), gear, food, supplies, etc. all add up.
-When I was at about 6 months pregnant with my first, I had to go from full-time to part-time work due to health
+Diapers, clothing, formula (if you formula feed), gear, food, supplies, etc., all add up.
+When I was at about 6 months pregnant with my first, I had to go from full-time to part-time work due to health issues.

 Yesterday while getting my hair done, I couldn’t help but overhear a few conversations about money.
 They had to do with stress about money and people who were struggling financially.
 It seems to be a common theme that I can’t help overhearing when I’m out and about in public places.
 People are generally worried about money.